 - i.
 Objective: Each year contract will hit targets established for service locations and HUBs - ii.
 Indicator: Presence of All 4 Youth services in target locations/HUBs per contract. - iii.
-Who Applied: Year two identified Hubs and school districts - iv.
-Time of Measure: July 1, 2019 to June 30, 2020 - v.
-Data Source: Site Certification of identified HUBs and consultation-referral spreadsheet indicating youth served.

-- vi.
-Target Goal Expectancy: To site certify HUBs according to contract targets as well as have an active presence in all year two onboarded schools. - vii.
-Outcome: FCSS successfully certified the Central Hub and anticipated the finalization of the certification for the Selma Hub as well as provided services to the additional following districts and schools:
+Who Applied: Year three identified Hubs and school districts - iv.
+Time of Measure: July 1, 2020 to June 30, 2021 - v.
+Data Source: Site Certification of identified HUBs and consultation-referral spreadsheet indicating youth served. - vi.
+Target Goal Expectancy: To site certify HUBs according to contract targets as well as have an active presence in all year three onboarded schools. - vii.
+Outcome: FCSS successfully certified the Fresno Hub and East Side Hub as well as provided services to the additional following districts and schools: